AsaHero/AsaHero/README.md

   ⏱ Cut dev time by 30% with smart architecture and tooling

 - **Software Engineer @ IMAN Invest**
-  🐞 Solved a user balance issue affecting 15% of clients in 3 months
+  🐞 Solved a user balance issue affecting 15% of clients within 3 months in the project
-  🔄 Rewrote entire monolith into scalable Go microservices with Kafka
+  🔄 Rewrote entire project, scalable Go microservices with gRPC and Kafka
   ⚡️ Optimized event pipelines processing 1000+ messages/sec

 ---